sparkler001/CS130A-PA2/README.md

 ```
 It is highly recommended that you do not edit the make file, and instead add your own tests to GraphTester.

+## Submission:
+Please submit to Gradescope, unzipped:
+`FeatureGraph.cpp`, `FeatureGraph.h`, `GraphAnalyzer.cpp`, `GraphAnalyzer.h`, and `GraphHelper.h`.
+Do not dubmit any other files.

 ## Deadlines
-**Novemebr 23rd**: In order to encourage you to start early 10% of your grade will be given for passing autograded testing for M4 by November 23rd at 11:59pm
+**Novemebr 23rd**: In order to encourage you to start early 10% of your grade will be given for passing autograded testing for M4 by November 23rd at 11:59pm.

 **December 7th**: The entire assignment will be due December 7th at 11:59pm